jacob-kang/ObjectDetection_flow/README.md

 # Obeject detection papers
 This Read Me is for catching object detection flow.
-The flow is from top to bottom, it is configured with my paper understanding + information from some blogs.
+The flow is from top to bottom and it is configured with my paper understanding + some informations from blogs.
 There __may__ be misunderstanding or typo or etc.
 _Made by Jacob Jisu Kang._